Bridges to Hope:

-If I can’t attend this training, will there be other opportunities?
+If I can’t attend the trainings scheduled, will there be other opportunities?
 NAMI Austin will be providing Bridges to Hope on a regular basis.
-If you cannot attend this training, please contact the NAMI Austin office at 512-420-9810 and ask to be placed on a waiting list for future training opportunities.
+Please click here and we’ll add you to a list which will receive regular updates on future training opportunities.

 What is the cost of this training?
-Thanks to funding from Methodist Healthcare Ministries, there is no cost for Bridges to Hope trainings in 2017.
-However, we do ask that you register as space is limited to 50 individuals.
+Thanks to funding from Methodist Healthcare Ministries, there is no cost for the Bridges to Hope November 7 training.
+However, we do ask that you register as space is limited.